 Create a Lead Generation Card

 Log in to your Twitter Ads account and create a new Lead Generation Card from the Advertising > Cards menu.
-Pictured below is an example that Twitter use.
-Visit their help center for more tips and guidance.
+Pictured below is an example that Twitter uses.
+Visit its help center for more tips and guidance.

 Important: Make sure you include a statement, like the example highlighted above, making it clear to the user that they are joining a mailing list.
 If you do not have proven permission to email the addresses on your mailing lists, you are sending spam.